Iodine and Breast Health: A Missing Link in Hormonal Balance and Cancer Prevention

 Iodine’s Impact on Fibrocystic Breast Disease and Breast Cancer

-Fibrocystic breast disease can often be significantly improved by correcting iodine deficiency.
+Fibrocystic breast disease may be significantly improved by correcting iodine deficiency.
 Clinical research suggests that women with adequate iodine levels experience less breast pain, tenderness, and nodularity compared to those who are deficient.

 Beyond symptom relief, iodine appears to influence breast cell behavior by modulating cellular growth and limiting abnormal proliferation—mechanisms that may reduce long-term breast cancer risk.